Rus1130/projects/froggyscript3/docs.md

     out 'This is true!'
 }
 ```
+### User Interrupt
+A user interrupt can be triggered by pressing `Ctrl+C` while the program is running.
+This will immediately stop execution and raise a `RuntimeError`.

 ## Variables
 ### Default Variables
 There are a few default variables that exist in every FroggyScript3 program: